-The growing use of electronic devices for school, entertainment, and social media has many benefits.
-However, experts are becoming increasingly concerned about the effects of blue light from these electronic devices on the sleep-wake cycle.
-An estimated two in three teenagers regularly sleep less than the recommended amount, and screen time may be responsible for sleep deprivation and other problems.
+The majority of teenagers bring some kind of technology into the bedroom, adding to the amount of screen time they get each day and affecting multiple areas of their lives.
+Experts are becoming increasingly concerned about the effects of blue light from these electronic devices on the sleep-wake cycle.
+An estimated 2 in 3 teenagers regularly sleep less than the recommended amount, and screen time may be responsible for sleep deprivation and other problems.

 How Do Screens Affect the Sleep-Wake Cycle?

-The human sleep-wake cycle follows a circadian rhythm that mostly takes its cues from sunlight.
-When it’s bright outside, we become more alert.
+The human sleep-wake cycle is a circadian rhythm that mostly takes cues from sunlight.
+When it is bright outside, people become more alert.
 When it becomes dark, the body produces a hormone called melatonin that induces sleepiness.

 Smartphones, tablets, computers, television screens, and some e-readers give off short-wavelength blue light that is very similar to sunlight.
-Not only does this light make us more alert, it also deceives the body into thinking it’s still daytime.
+Not only does this light make people more alert, it also deceives the body into thinking it is still daytime.

 In response, the body produces less melatonin, interfering with the body’s natural sleep-wake cycle.
 The longer you spend on your screen, the greater the consequences for your sleep.